Settlement Language Pathways to Employment and Training - SLPET - landing

-To assist with the transition to work in Australia, AMEP students may be eligible to take part in the Pathways to Employment Program program.
+To assist with the transition to work in Australia, AMEP students may be eligible to take part in the Pathways to Employment Program.

-The Pathways to Employment Program (PEP) provides 200 additional hours so you can:
+The 200-hour Pathways to Employment Program (PEP) will help you:

-- put your learning into practice in the 40 hours of work placement; and
+- put your learning into practice, with 40 hours of work placement

-- develop your understanding of employer expectations and the Australian workplace culture.
+- develop your understanding of employer expectations and Australian workplace culture.

 PEP is for AMEP students who:

-- can commit to a full time PEP;
+- can commit to a full time PEP course

-- are willing to attend a 40-hour work placement;
+- are willing to participate in a 40-hour work placement.

 Costs and funding

-PEP, a sub program of the Adult Migrant English Program (AMEP) is fully funded by the Australian Government Department of Education and Training for eligible students.
+PEP is a sub program of the Adult Migrant English Program (AMEP), and for eligible students, is fully funded by the Australian Government Department of Home Affairs.

-If you have under school-aged children, free childcare can be organised for the duration of your PEP by Gowrie NSW.
+If you have children who are too young for school, free childcare can be provided by Gowrie NSW.